johnsmccain/Chazi-Estate/smartcontract/README.md

-# chazi-chain Smart Contracts - Deployment and Verification
+# CHAZI ESTATE Smart Contracts - Deployment and Verification

 ## 🚀 **Complete Deployment and Verification Solution**

-This repository contains a comprehensive bash script that handles both deployment and verification of your chazi-chain smart contracts on Hedera testnet.
+This repository contains a comprehensive bash script that handles both deployment and verification of your CHAZI ESTATE smart contracts on Hedera testnet.

 ## 📋 **What's Included**